We do accessibility audits differently.

 - Section 508

 Our accessibility experts can help you identify which laws apply to your organization and put together a plan to mitigate legal risk.
 It is important to also discuss findings and recommendations related to accessibility laws with your legal counsel.

 It is our goal to make achieving an accessible website easy for you and your organization.
 In our experience, large PDF reports and huge Excel files or spreadsheets with row after row of accessibility errors are not actionable documents.
 They’re overwhelming to read and don’t easily allow for tracking issues as they’re corrected.

 Yes, we are able to fix problems.
 Our approach to website accessibility audits is unique because our audits are intended to be the beginning of a larger partnership.
 We offer monthly recurring audit and remediation plans that allow you to start getting fixes right away, while spreading your accessibility cost out over several months.

 To learn more about our approach to website accessibility remediation, visit our remediation page.

 If you request a risk assessment, you’ll be able to schedule a meeting to go over your assessment at a time that makes sense for you.
-Typically we have your risk assessment complete and are available to meet to discuss it within 24 hours.
+Typically we have your risk assessment complete and are available to meet to discuss it within a few business days.

 Yes.
 We’re happy to provide accessibility audits and consulting to other marketing agencies and WordPress theme or plugin developers.
 We strongly believe in making the internet a more accessible place and love having the opportunity to review and provide recommendations to free and commercial themes and plugins.